Science shows that we improve creativity in later years. How do you fancy picking up that paintbrush again?

 There is scientific research to suggest that creativity, rather than declining in later life, can often get stronger.

-Best-selling author Mary Wesley famously had her first novel published at the age of 70, going on to write another nine, three of which were dramatized for TV.
-Irish-American writer Frank McCourt, whose autobiographical book Angela’s Ashes won the Pulitzer Prize, didn’t publish until he was 66, while Richard Adams was 52 when his iconic first book, Watership Down, hit the shelves.
+Best-selling author Mary Wesley famously had her first novel published at the age of 70.
+She went on to write another nine, three of which were dramatized for TV.
+Irish-American writer Frank McCourt, whose autobiographical book Angela’s Ashes won the Pulitzer Prize, was 66.
+While Richard Adams was 52 when his iconic first book, Watership Down, hit the shelves.

-The University of the Third Age (U3A) has long recognised the importance of allowing people to experiment with their creativity in later life.
-The organisation, which encourages people to learn from each other, at their own pace, estimates that there are more than 7,000 arts-based special interest groups across its membership, covering everything from film, jazz and art appreciation to scrapbooking, mixed media and jewellery making.
+The University of the Third Age (U3A) has long recognised the importance of creativity in later life.
+The organisation encourages people to learn from each other, at their own pace.
+And estimates that there are more than 7,000 arts-based special interest groups across its membership.
+These groups cover everything from film, jazz and art appreciation to scrapbooking, mixed media and jewellery making.

-Chief Executive Sam Mauger says many people find their creative mojo later in life, after having had the message ingrained at school that they ‘were no good at art’.
+Chief Executive Sam Mauger says many people find their creative mojo later in life.
+Often after having had the message ingrained at school that they ‘were no good at art’.

 When we label people as ‘late bloomers’ we should be asking the question ‘late according to whom?